 Raw data files can be included in ScholarWorks along with your ETD and any supplemental files.
-The library may also suggest you publish your data through an online repository; find out more by viewing the ETD Seminar slides.
-Please review the preferred file formats in the Supplemental files section.
+The library may also suggest you publish your data through an online repository.

-Visit the Library Data Services for more information on a data management strategy.
+Visit the Library Data Services webpage for more information on a data management strategy.